Can you feed a dog cooked Brussels sprouts? How about raw Brussels sprouts? Learn everything you need to know about feeding your dog Brussels sprouts.

 Some seasonings can be fine but in general, it’s best to keep human food pretty plain when allowing your dog to eat it as well.

 It’s also good practice to keep cooking fats to a minimum when preparing vegetables for your dog.
-In excess, all that extra grease can cause diarrhea even in the most ironclad of canine stomachs.
+In large amounts, all that extra grease can cause diarrhea or stomach pains for your pup even in the most ironclad of canine stomachs.

 A little olive or avocado oil is fine but bacon grease and butter are typically fats that your dog should avoid.